 - 2/3 cup (135g) granulated sugar*

-- 1/4 cup (28g) cornstarch
+- 1/4 cup (31g) all-purpose flour

 - 1/4 teaspoon ground cinnamon

-- 1 Tablespoon (15ml) lemon juice
+- 1 teaspoon lemon zest

-- optional: coarse sugar for garnish
+- optional: coarse sugar for sprinkling on crust

-- The crust: Prepare my pie crust recipe through step 5.
+- The crust: Prepare either pie crust recipe through step 5.

-- Allow the pie to cool for 3 full hours at room temperature before serving.
-This time allows the filling to thicken up.
-Cover leftovers tightly and store in the refrigerator for up to 5 days.
+- Cover leftovers tightly and store in the refrigerator for up to 5 days.

 Keywords: blueberry pie